SachinSAgrawal/AR-Stack/README.md

 If you find any, feel free to open up a new issue or even better, create a pull request fixing it.

 #### Known
+- [ ] The game may stutter upon stacking the first block.
-- [ ] Sounds are sometimes unreliable, which is partially why I added haptics.
+- [ ] Sounds are sometimes unreliable; partially solved using haptics.
 - [ ] The session information label may say that no planes have been detected even though some have been because the `trackingState` is update asynchronously from plane detection when `Debug` is toggled on.
 - [ ] If the app goes into a degraded tracking state after the `baseNode` has been added but before a game has started, it along with any other `planeNodes` will disappear.
 Once the tracking state becomes normal again, new `planeNodes` will spawn, but the `baseNode` will not be placed automatically.
 A workaround is to just hit the `Reset` button.